-This month’s project was to create an encaustic painting!
+This month's project was creating an abstract landscape!
 This is the booklet that Smart Art sends every month.
 It includes art history related to the project, a list of the included supplies, project pointers, and instructions.

 Subscribers can upload a picture of their finished project to Smart Art's Facebook page for a chance to win a free box!
 That's really cool!
 On the other hand, our projects usually take forever, so we always seem to miss the boat on this contest.